Mass media in Duluth, Minnesota: Television

 Duluth has experienced firsthand the consequences of media consolidation.
-On March 8, 2005 the sale of Duluth's CBS affiliate was announced to Malara Broadcast Group of Sarasota, Florida.
+On March 8, 2005 the sale of Duluth's CBS affiliate to Malara Broadcast Group of Sarasota, Florida was announced.
 The group agreed to pay Granite Broadcasting Group, which already runs the NBC affiliate KBJR, to take over the operations for KDLH.
 The majority of the news staff of KDLH was dismissed.